Battle of Donbas (2022): Foreign support for Ukraine

+The Mozart Group, a group of former Western soldiers serving as volunteers in Ukraine, was evacuating civilians and offering informal combat training to Ukrainian troops, primarily on casualty care and medical evacuation.

 Battle

-Early operations (18–30 April 2022)
+Early operations (April–May 2022)

 On the night of 18 April 2022, Russian forces launched an intensive bombardment campaign against positions in Luhansk, Donetsk, and Kharkiv Oblasts.
-Russian shelling overnight in Donetsk killed two civilians and wounded nine, according to online news sources.
 Ukrainian president Volodymyr Zelenskyy announced that the "battle for Donbas" had begun.
 Russian artillery pounded cities in the Donbas, aiming at destroying critical infrastructure.

+On 18 April, in the Slobozhansky and Donetsk operational districts, Russian troops intensified offensive operations in some areas, attempting to break through the Ukrainian defenses along almost the entire front line in Donetsk, Kharkiv and Luhansk regions.
 The head of the Luhansk regional military administration and effective governor of the oblast, Serhiy Haidai, called on the region's residents to evacuate immediately so as to not become hostages or be killed by the Russians.

-By 25 April, Russian forces achieved a three-to-one numerical supremacy over the Ukrainian forces (the traditional number considered to be the requirement for an attacking force), concentrating upwards of 76 Battalion tactical groups (BTGs) with 800 personnel per BTG in the Donbas.

-In the first week, Russian forces secured full control over Kreminna, advanced in Rubizhne, occupied large areas of Popasna, and continued to shell positions along the front line.
-According to a Ukrainian official, Russian forces captured 42 villages in the Donetsk Oblast, though she did not specify which villages had been captured.
+Popasna

-In the Slobozhansky and Donetsk operational districts, Russian troops intensified offensive operations in some areas, attempting to break through the Ukrainian defenses along almost the entire front line in Donetsk, Kharkiv and Luhansk regions.
-Meanwhile, the Ukrainian government stated their forces launched a counterattack and recaptured the town of Marinka.
-Libyan and Syrian mercenaries likely associated with the Wagner Group allegedly clashed with Ukrainian forces in Popasna.
+Large areas of Popasna were occupied during the first week of the battle of Donbas.
+On 20 April, Libyan and Syrian mercenaries likely associated with the Wagner Group allegedly clashed with Ukrainian forces in Popasna.
 The Ukrainian government claimed that 20–25 mercenaries had been killed.

-Russian forces continued a slow, steady advance, capturing the towns of Popivka, Pischane, Novotoshkivske, Zarichne and Zhytlivka, and prepared to capture and advance past Popasna, advance southeast from Izium and westwards from Kreminna.

-Between 22 April and 29 April, 110 DPR servicemen were killed and 451 were injured.

-Intensified clashes (1–19 May 2022)

-Beginning in May, Russian troops launched intensified battles—marked by mass artillery campaigns followed by ground assaults—on Ukrainian positions across the front line.

-By 7 May, the now largely destroyed city of Popasna was captured by Russian and Luhansk People Republic forces, with this being confirmed by the regional governor.
-By 12 May, it was reported that Russian forces had seized Rubizhne.
+In late April, Russian forces were said to be preparing to capture Popasna and advance past it.
+By 7 May, the now largely destroyed city of Popasna was captured by Russian and Luhansk People's Republic forces, with this being confirmed by the regional governor.